 Contractor Name: Project Address:

 All Projects:

-Take Pre & Post Decommissioning Photos (Time & Date Stamped): □ Existing space heating appliance □ Supply and return ductwork where it connects to the apartment receiving the heat pump (if applicable) □ All hydronic or steam terminal units (e.g., radiators) in the apartment receiving the heat pump □ Heating zone pumps □ Control module wiring □ Thermostat(s) controlling the appliance(s) partment Actions: Remove heating zone circulator pumps for the apartment(s) receiving the heat pump installation and cap circulation pipes Disconnect and seal pipes connecting all hydronic or steam terminal units in the apartment(s) receiving the heat pump installation as flush to the floor or wall.
+All Projects: Take Pre & Post Decommissioning Photos (Time & Date Stamped): Existing space heating appliance Supply and return ductwork where it connects to the apartment receiving the heat pump (if applicable) All hydronic or steam terminal units (e.g., radiators) in the apartment receiving the heat pump Heating zone pumps Control module wiring Thermostat(s) controlling the appliance(s) rtment receiving Actions: Remove heating zone circulator pumps for the apartment(s) receiving the heat pump installation and cap circulation pipes Disconnect and seal pipes connecting all hydronic or steam terminal units in the apartment(s) receiving the heat pump installation as flush to the floor or wall.
 For hydronic systems: use metal soldered caps, threaded fittings, press fittings, or brazing.
-For steam systems: use a threaded fitting.
+For steam systems: use a threaded fitting or PVC cap with a metal clamp.
 Remove wiring between the boiler's control module and zone valve or circulator pumps for the space heating zones serving the apartment(s) receiving the heat pump installation.
 Remove the thermostat(s) controlling the heating/fuel oil heating appliance(s) in the apartment(s) receiving the heat pump installation OR confirm existing thermostat(s) will be used to control the heat pump system(s) being installed Disconnect and/or seal ductwork serving the apartment receiving the heat pump with rigid metal caps and fasteners

-Note: If removing a terminal unit (e.g. , radiator) in an apartment receiving a heat pump is not possible because it may create a system imbalance, the project is ineligible for decommissioning incentives.

 Notes: